Build a SvelteKit Markdown Blog

 Post

-💪 Right now the tags are just using a <span> but can you turn them into links <a href="/category/{category}>{category}</a> so they point to a /category/[category] page that shows the posts based on the name of the category?
+💪 Turn the tags into links that point to a /category/[category] page that shows the posts based on the name of the category.

 Syntax Highlighting